So how can you ensure that what you're buying is high quality lavender?

 3) Know your source

 Perhaps the best way to ensure that you're buying premium lavender oil is to rely on a trusted manufacturer with a history of quality and a reputation for ethical practices.
-The lavender essential oils and products manufactured and distributed by Aura Cacia are 100% pure and natural, made only from the highest quality true lavender.
-Our reputation for quality and rigorous testing has given us a significant edge in purchasing pure, quality oils even when supplies are short.
-To further ensure that our oils are of top quality, Aura Cacia analyzes samples with a series of five scientific lab tests that help guarantee that its essential oils meet strict specifications for quality and purity.
-We've earned the trust of our customers with a long history of purity and guaranteed quality.
+The lavender essential oils and products manufactured and distributed by Aura Cacia are made only from true lavender.
+Our reputation for quality and rigorous testing has given us a significant edge in purchasing quality oils even when supplies are short.
+To further ensure that our oils are of top quality, Aura Cacia analyzes samples with a series of five scientific lab tests.
+We've earned the trust of our customers with a long history of guaranteed quality.